 Thanksgiving is almost here, and that means the kick-off to holiday entertaining….particularly family gatherings and dinner parties.
-Our in-house designers at Paul Schatz Furniture can help you create a beautiful holiday table.
+Paul Schatz Furniture’s in-house designers can help you create a beautiful holiday table.
 Come into the store for ideas!
 And follow these easy tips to create a stunning table for small or large groups:

 1. Invest in Classic White Dishes